smack322/100-days-of-code/log.md

 **Thoughts** Just keep playing around with styling and css positioning until it falls into place.

+### Day 6: August 2nd, 2020 - 1hr

+**Today's Progress**: Spent the full 1hr reading up on CSS grid trying to figure out how to condense my columns into one for a small screen size.
+I am still looking into it.

+**Thoughts** Sometimes you get stuck and things do not go as planned.
+It's important to try and pivot to another area of your website to try and get some traction.+

+### Day 5: August 3rd, 2020 - 1hr

+**Today's Progress**: Fixed the text inside the image slider so that it stays in sync when the browser screen size is adjusted.
+Made some progress on the asides as far as CSS styling.

+**Thoughts** It only takes one small victory to keep your momentum going and the ball rolling.
+Try to solve an easier problem at the jump to get yourself in the zone.

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)
 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence)